WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 1 WILLIAM DAVIE (1864-?1919) was born in Leochel-Cushnie at Craigievar on 15 June 1864.
 On Census night 1881, he was a farm servant staying with his employer, Ann Anderson and her two daughters at Baley in Fordyce.
 He married Naomi Wilson on 28 May 1886 at Portsoy.

 The couple lived on the Fordyce Road, to the west of Portsoy, and William is said to have farmed in the neighbourhood.
-In 1891 William gave his profession as "gardener (domestic)".
 He was a gamekeeper here in 1901.
 He was gamekeeper at Millington Hall, Churchstoke, Montgomeryshire in 1911.
-He is said to have died in 1919.
+He is said to have died in 1919 (if so, this was not in Scotland).
 One story has it that it was in Cricklewood in the 1920's he committed suicide - he was found dead by his nephew George Gordon Davie.
 Naomi died in Glasgow on 2 February 1946, aged 79.

 William and Naomi Davie had a son and a daughter: